SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Button Styles/SKNavigationButtonStyle/SKNavigationButtonStyle.md

 }
 ```

-In this example, an ``SKButton`` styled with ``SKNavigationButtonStyle`` is used as a navigation action in the toolbar of an ``SKSheetView``.
-The button displays a "Back" label with an arrow icon for a custom close action, and its appearance is determined by the ``SKSheetStyle`` set to `.default` via the `.skSheetStyle` modifier, ensuring platform-appropriate styling.
+In this example, an ``SKButton`` styled with ``SKNavigationButtonStyle`` is used in two ways: first, as a navigation action in the toolbar of an ``SKSheetView`` using ``SKToolbarItem`` with `.navigation` placement, and second, directly within the page content using the `.skButtonStyle(.navigation)` modifier.
+The toolbar button displays a "Back" label with an arrow icon, while the page button displays a "Back" label.
+The appearance is determined by the ``SKSheetStyle`` set to `.default` via the `.skSheetStyle` modifier, ensuring platform-appropriate styling.

 ## Design Images